Calendar 2025 - FB

 Theatre Area - Spadolini Pavilion

-The film “Tango en Penumbras” (Tango in Twilight) by Doctor Teresa Mular (Argentina, 2024) will be screened as a national première on the occasion of the XV Florence Biennale.
-Following the presentation of “Can’t Stop the Sun from Shining” at the XIII Florence Biennale in 2021, Teresa returns this year with her new work, completed in 2024.
+The film Tango en Penumbras (Tango in Twilight) by Doctor Teresa Mular (Argentina, 2024) will be screened as a national première during the XV Florence Biennale.

-Reflecting on the theme of the XV Florence Biennale, Teresa employs her distinctive storytelling approach to explore the dichotomy between light and darkness, followed by the duality of the visible and the invisible.
+Reflecting on the theme of the XV edition, Teresa employs her distinctive storytelling approach to explore the dichotomy between light and darkness, followed by the duality of the visible and the invisible.
 Through this, she challenges the notion that sight is the only path to experiencing beauty or attaining physical and spiritual fulfilment.

-6 pm
+• 6 pm

 Screening